 Simulations are practised at least twice per year, with additional training exercises facilitated across the Incident Management Team to increase competency.

-- disruption of electricity supply from a major supplier (e.g. Transpower) - climate change impacts (e.g. rising sea level, extreme flooding, extreme change in - disrupted systems and shortage of staff during a pandemic risk of fire to our assets or work undertaken within the network area.
+- · disruption of electricity supply during a natural disaster risk of fire to our assets or work undertaken within the network area.

 The 5 "R's"